Sparse structures with LASSO through Principal Components: forecasting GDP components in the short-run: Pseudo-real-time forecasting experiments

-In the Figure \ref{gfcf:roll:vars} is presented the list of top variables, preselected by the Adaptive LASSO during the forecasting exercise.
-It can be seen that, similarly to the results from the expanding window exercise, most of the consistently selected indicators are explaining the construction and housing sectors in the US: the employment rate in the construction sector, together with numbers on building permissions and building completions, complemented by the Consumer Price Index in the housing sector provide a rather detailed view on the situation in the housing market.
-Additionally, just as in the case of the expanding window, the Coincident Economic Activity (CEA) for Virginia (and other states, such as Arizona, Arkansas and Minnesota, which were selected less often than for the Virginia, therefore not included in the figure among the top predictors) is also often found significant.
-Among other variables we find that the employment data from various states (Michigan, Arizona, Kentucky, Vermont, Florida and other) are often chosen when explaining the dynamics of GFCF.
-Also, it can be noted that the LIBOR interest rates are always included, reminding of the importance of the health of the global financial sector when explaining the investments: LIBOR is often served as a benchmark reference rate for various debt instruments (i.e. mortgages), often used by the investors.
+In Figure \ref{gfcf:roll:vars}, the list of top variables, preselected by the LASSO during the forecasting exercise, is presented.
+It can be seen that similar to the results from the expanding window estimation, most of the consistently selected indicators explain the construction and housing sectors in the US.
+The employment rate in the construction sector, together with numbers on building permissions and building completions, complemented by the Consumer Price Index in the housing sector provide a rather detailed view on the situation in the housing market.

-However, we can note that the San Francisco Tech Pulse, indicating the health of the IT sector, is no longer included so often to the models, suggesting that it was likely more significant when explaining the historical data.
-With the rapid growth of the information technologies' market during the 1995-2001 (note the dot-com bubble in the stock markets during that time), affecting the performance of various industries through rapid technological advancement, it is likely that much of the investment was aimed to the IT infrastructure.
-Additionally, the interest rates during that period were relatively low and many investors during that period were less risk averse than usual, likely causing a growth of investments in various sectors, correlating with the rapid growth of the IT sector.